thephoeron/LLTHW/book/style-guide.md

 > "Relevant quote..."
 > <footer>Source</footer>

 Style is fundamental to programming&mdash;particularly in Lisp, where the unlimited power and flexibility of paradigm can easily go to your head.
-A little carelessness can make for sloppy, illegible code; but if you make a point to consider your code as an artform as well as a tool to get a job done, you, and anyone else who has to read your code later, will thank you for it.
+A little carelessness can make for sloppy, illegible code; but if you make a point to consider your code as an art-form as well as a tool to get a job done, you, and anyone else who has to read your code later, will thank you for it.

 But don't make the mistake of thinking these rules are prescriptive; and not everyone in the Lisp community agrees with them.
 Consider them more like practical suggestions which will get you thinking about style, and then you and your team can decide together which style rules you want to follow for your coding aesthetic.